Sign up to stay informed about the latest happenings at Interior.

 - Are Interior scientists going to be able to participate in professional scientific societies?

 - The Department encourages the enhancement of scientific and scholarly integrity through engagement with the communities of practice represented by professional societies.
 The Department encourages employees to participate in outside professional organizations in order to enhance their professional development, especially when that participation advances the Department's mission, programs, and operations.
 This policy reinforces these principles.
 An employee's service as an officer or as a member on the board of directors (or in any position that creates a fiduciary duty under State or other applicable law) of a non-Federal organization may create an actual or apparent conflict of interest or may affect the employee's ability to act impartially.
-Therefore, employees wishing to serve in an official capacity that creates a fiduciary duty are required to complete, prior to serving in such a role, the waiver, memorandum of understanding (MOU), and recusal memorandum described in the policy.
-Employees serving in their official capacity on advisory committees, working groups, or other positions that do not create a fiduciary duty to a non-Federal organization must comply with all applicable ethics statutes and regulations during the period of their service, but there are no additional process requirements required by this policy.
+Therefore, prior to service in an official capacity employees must receive an Authorization of Assignment from the Designated Agency Ethics Official or a bureau director and recusal memorandum described in the policy.
+New sample template letters/agreements are provided in the SIP Handbook within this SI website.

 - Under what circumstances are scientists forbidden from speaking with the media?